Wednesday, 12 July 2017

 When we got back to the tent, a family was playing a game of boules nearby, and the woman kindly explained the rules to me.
 She said that she was Swiss, but her husband had been brought up in Cosne d’Allier and still had parents here.
 She was a bit of a walker herself and asked us how much our packs weighed on such a long walk.
 Naturally she was impressed when we mentioned 7kg.

-Later, nicely dressed in our so-called evening clothes, we walked back to l’Escale for dinner.
+Later, nicely dressed in our so-called evening clothes (long pants and a clean T-shirt), we walked back to l’Escale for dinner.

 Our waiter was a gigantic prize-fighter of a man with a mild and courteous manner.
 He was so huge that he had to duck his head to get through the door of the kitchen.